g0h4n/textbelt-rs/README.md

 `textbelt-rs` is a Rust library for [textbelt](https://textbelt.com/). :crab:

 Textbelt is an SMS API that is built for developers who just want to send and receive SMS.
 Sending an SMS is a simple thing.
 The goal is to provide an API that is correspondingly simple, without requiring account configuration, logins, or extra recurring billing.
+You shouldn’t send more than 1–2 SMS per second; this is the rate limit imposed by the [official service](https://docs.textbelt.com/faq/sending-and-receiving-messages?q=change+from+name#is-there-any-rate-limiting).
+Please read the [official documentation](https://docs.textbelt.com/) for more information.

 - [CHANGELOG.md](CHANGELOG.md) - A record of all significant version changes
+- [examples/](examples/) - Library usage example in real Rust project

 ## Implemented Features